Cloud telephone system: The 5 most common mistakes when switching and how to avoid them!

 - Access controls: The implementation by CANCOM ensures that strict access controls and protection mechanisms are activated for the users of the cloud telephone system.

-- Regular security updates: By using cloud telephony, your system automatically remains up-to-date.
-CANCOM ensures that the software is always up to date and that security updates are carried out regularly.
+- Regular security updates: By using cloud telephone systems, your system automatically remains up-to-date.
+Professional providers ensure that the software is always up to date and that security updates are carried out regularly.

 5. Insufficient scalability and flexibility with cloud telephone systems

 Another common mistake when switching to a cloud telephone system is not taking future scalability into account.
-Companies grow and change, and a cloud telephone system that is sufficient at the beginning can quickly reach its limits.
+Companies grow and change.
+A cloud telephone system that is initially sufficient can quickly reach its limits.

 What happens?